Category: WordPress

 The primary benefits include:

 - Enhanced content organization – Custom fields allow you to structure information in a consistent, organized manner rather than dumping everything into the main content editor.
-This structured approach makes content management more intuitive and less error-prone.

 - Content flexibility – You can store specialized information like product specifications, event details, team member credentials, or any other data type your website requires.